Conference Agenda

 While some may think that ringing the opening bell on the first day of trading is the end of the IPO journey, it is only the beginning.
 New public companies must proactively engage with investors to develop liquidity in the stock and attract an institutional following.
 Learn about the elements of success, including analyst coverage, non-deal roadshows, investment conferences, and frequent and accurate disclosures.
 The discussion will also cover the intelligence tools available to track your shareholder base and anticipate activist investor activity.

-Moderator: Mellissa Kong, Director, Asia, AUM Media
+Moderator: Mellissa Kong, Director, Asia, AUM Advisors

 Speakers:

-Crocker Coulson, CEO, AUM Media
+Crocker Coulson, CEO, AUM Advisors

 Esther Luo, Director, Nasdaq